berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 #### Wordclouds
 Overall the WordClouds do reflect on the houses but it's clear that Gryffindor and Slytherin have more characters since their result is more general and the result for Hufflepuff, Ravenclaw and characters without a house is way more specific to details of the stories.
+It was even able to detect some meta universe knowledge.

 #### Community detection and sentiment analysis
 ![total_network](images/sent_comp.png)